 By Brandon Voss

 With quirky roles like an apathetic hairstylist in The Broken Hearts Club, a ditzy manicurist in Legally Blonde, and the ultimate cougar in American Pie, it’s no wonder Jennifer Coolidge has amassed a mighty gay following.
-Having honed her improv skills in Christopher Guest films like Best in Show and For Your Consideration, Coolidge recently added stand-up comic to her résumé.
-As part of the 20th anniversary of The Dinah, the annual lesbian party weekend in Palm Springs, Calif., the 48-year-old funny lady will headline Girl Bar’s HRC fundraiser on April 3 at Hotel Zoso.
-Coolidge, who currently costars on ABC Family’s The Secret Life of the American Teenager, explains why she’d probably date a woman before doing Dancing with the Stars.
+Now, having honed her improv skills in Christopher Guest films like Best in Show and For Your Consideration, she's added "stand-up comic" to her résumé.
+So what's next on her bucket list?
+Preparing to headline Girl Bar’s HRC fundraiser during the 20th anniversary of The Dinah, the annual lesbian party weekend in Palm Springs, Calif., the 48-year-old funny lady explains why she’d probably date a woman before doing Dancing with the Stars.

 Jennifer Coolidge: It started out as a little experiment.
 I know this guy who has a club in Provincetown, and last year he said, “I’d love for you to come and put on a show.”
 I said, “Yeah, let’s try it out in July.”
 Then July came faster than I thought.
 I had something written, but it wasn’t really fleshed out with a beginning, middle, or end.
 All those boys in P-town should’ve gotten their money back.
 I just didn’t know what I was doing.
 Not that I’m an old salty sea captain now, but it feels like I am compared to what I was.